 Jessica-Rose volunteers as Oklahoma City Mayor’s Veteran Liaison and was appointed by Mayor Holt to represent service members, veterans, and their families (SMVF) on the Oklahoma City Human Rights Commission Task Force.

 She lead the Mayor’s Challenge for OKC, a federal initiative between SAMSHA and VA to end Suicide amongst SMVF and serves on the Governor’s Challenge.
-Jessica-Rose is the board chair of USO Oklahoma and serves on the regional board for USO.
+Jessica-Rose is on the board of USO Oklahoma and prior chair where she is thrilled to serve those who are still serving.

 Jessica-Rose is a firearm owner and firm believer in safety.
 She educates people about proper handling and storage of firearms.
 Partnering with Project Child Safe and the VA, Jessica-Rose has been able to hand out over 5,000 FREE firearm locks.
 The responsibility of proper handling and safety is the firearm owner’s.
 “If you own it for protection, remember that safety is part of protection for you and your family.”